-The son of a music teacher and a keen amateur musician, acclaimed cellist Steven Isserlis was born in London in 1958.
-He plays as both a soloist and chamber musician and his distinctive sound and wide repertoire has won him legions of dedicated admirers the world over.
+The son of a music teacher and a keen amateur musician, acclaimed cellist Steven Isserlis plays as both a soloist and chamber musician.
+His distinctive sound and wide repertoire have won him legions of dedicated admirers the world over.

-- Leaving school at the age of 14, Isserlis travelled to Scotland where he studied under the watchful eye of cello teacher Jane Cowan.
+Steven was born on December 19th 1958 in London.
+Leaving school at the age of 14, Isserlis travelled to Scotland where he studied under the watchful eye of cello teacher, Jane Cowan.

 Steven Isserlis has played with many of the foremost period instrument orchestras, including the Orchestra of the Age of Enlightenment with Simon Rattle and Philharmonia Baroque with Nicholas McGegan.

 He has also been behind a number of festivals in conjunction with collaborators such as pianist and composer Stephen Hough, violist Tabea Zimmerman and violinist Joshua Bell among others.

 Noted composers such as John Taverner, Wolfgang Rihm and Douglas Weiland have all written new pieces of music for him.

 Isserlis is Artistic Director of the International Musicians Seminar, Prussia Cove in Cornwall, and was awarded in the CBE in 1998 in recognition of services to music.